I HAVE TRIED THIS ONE AND I like it!

 Train like Thor, but without paying an ungodly sum.
 The “Avengers” star is offering a free six-week trial on his

 , as long as you sign up before April 5.
 After that, the subscription plan runs $10 a month if you drop $120 for a full-year membership.
 Workouts cover high-intensity interval training (HIIT), boxing, yoga, strength training, MMA and more.

-.
+DOWN DOG: This family of yoga apps, including Down Dog, Yoga for Beginners, HIIT, Barre, and 7 Minute Workout, will be free until May 1.
 But students and teachers, as well as health care professionals fighting coronavirus, will have free access until July 1.
 Otherwise, memberships run $7.99 a month, or $49.99 a year.

 , which you can sign up for through April 30.
 After that, you’ll pay $12.99 a month.